gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypted messages protected with the group mode, the Group Manager SHOULD use AES-CCM-16-64-128 (COSE algorithm encoding: 10) as default value.

-The Group Manager SHOULD use the following default values for the Signature Algorithm 'sign_alg' and related parameters 'sign_params', consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.
+The Group Manager SHOULD use the following default values for the Signature Algorithm 'sign_alg' and related parameters 'sign_params', consistently with the "COSE Algorithms" registry {{COSE.Algorithms}}, the "COSE Key Types" registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" registry {{COSE.Elliptic.Curves}}.

 * For the Signature Algorithm 'sign_alg' used to sign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.